aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/user-guide/creating-tabular-report/preparing-for-creating-table-report/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-Before creating a tabular report user must first create data sources, datasets and report parameters (optional) as described in [DataSources and Queries](/cells/reportingservices/data-sources-and-queries/).
+Before creating a tabular report, the user must first create data sources, datasets, and report parameters (optional) as described in [DataSources and Queries](/cells/reportingservices/data-sources-and-queries/).

 Below, we use the AdventureWorks sample database that ships with SQL Server Reporting Services 2005.

-1. Create a dataset named EmpSalesDetail.
+1. Create a dataset named **EmpSalesDetail**.
 We'll use this as the table's data source.
-The dataset has three parameters: ReportYear, ReportMonth and EmpID.
+The dataset has three parameters: **ReportYear**, **ReportMonth**, and **EmpID**.
-   The SQL that defines EmpSalesDetail is as follows:
+   The SQL that defines **EmpSalesDetail** is as follows:

 **SQL**